foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <center><h3> Final Collage Pin </h3></center>

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/collage.png" width="70%" height="70%"></center>
-<center><i> Above is my final Pin - I was satisfied with what Pinterest auto-created and made no changes,</i></center>
+<center><i> Above is my final pin - I was satisfied with what Pinterest auto-created and made no changes.</i></center>
 <br>
 Once satisfied with how the collage looks, exit out of the editor.
 <br>
 Add a title, description, hashtags and a URL as normal.
 <br>
-In the upper-right corner, select the board you want your Pin to go to and select the red "Publish" button.
+In the upper-right corner, select the board you want your pin to go to and select the red "Publish" button.

 Then you're all set!
 <center><h2> Creating a Carousel</h2></center>